prometheus/alertmanager/README.md

 AlertManager's high availability is in production use at many companies.

+> Important: Both UDP and TCP are needed in alertmanager 0.15 and higher for the cluster to work.

 To create a highly available cluster of the Alertmanager the instances need to be configured to communicate with each other.
 This is configured using the `--cluster.*` flags.